mohamed2elsayed/Space-Missions-Summary/README.md

     <h2>Rocket and Mission Status</h2>
     <p>The status of rockets and missions can be categorized into four types: Success, Failure, Partial Failure, and Pre-launch Fail.</p>
     <h2>Expenditure on Launches</h2>
-    <p>The expenditure on these launches is significant, with companies like NASA, Arianespace, and ULA spending billions per launch.</p>
+    <p>The expenditure on these launches is significant, with companies like NASA, Arianespace, and ULA spending millions per launch.</p>
     <h2>Launches by Country</h2>
     <p>The number of launches also varies by country, with different continents having different volumes of launches.</p>
     <h2>Successful Missions by Country</h2>
     <p>The success rate of these launches also varies by country, with Russia and the USA leading in terms of launch numbers.</p>
     <h2>Launches by Year</h2>
-    <p>There has been a noticeable increase in the number of space launches from 1950 to 2020.</p>
+    <p>There has been a noticeable increase in the number of space launches from 1957 to 2020.</p>
     <h2>Launches by Months</h2>
-    <p>The number of launches also varies by month, with August having the highest count.</p>
+    <p>The number of launches also varies by month, with December having the highest count.</p>
     <h2>Company Data (2020)</h2>
     <p>In 2020, different companies had varying success and failure rates for their launches, and the total money spent by each company also varied, with SpaceX leading the expenditure.</p>
 </body>